chrismartinjazz/euchre/notes.md

 - [x] Adjust display to refresh each time a trick is played, and for bidding to show cards held by other players (so they gradually decrease in number throughout the hand.)
 Rename so instead of "bidding" call it "player" display or something.
 - [x] Change first display to make clearer who is the dealer (a symbol next to their name) and have their name next to their hand.
 - [x] Extract BiddingManager from Game, overall refactoring of Game main method.
-- [ ] Fix bug where going alone means play only against own team mate!
+- [x] Fix bug where going alone means play only against own team mate!
 (Opposite of intended behaviour)
+- [x] Adjust display initialization to make it clearer
 - [ ] ComputerPlayer move THINKING_TIME to a class instance variable, add some variability to thinking time in announce method.
-- [ ] Refactoring of ComputerPlayer to clean up method length
-- [ ] Update AI and fine tune, add more personality.
+- [ ] Update ComputerPlayer AI and fine tune, add more personality and card playing logic.

 ## Classes